hpc2n/sphinx-lesson-template/content/setup.rst

 Batch files
 ^^^^^^^^^^^

-I is often more convenient to write the commands into a **batch file**:´ For example, we could write the following a `batch.sh` file:
+I is often more convenient to write the commands into a **batch file**.
+For example, we could write the following to a file called `batch.sh`:

 .. code-block:: bash
     :linenos: